Legitimate Super Bowl Betting Sites

 When selecting the best Super Bowl betting sites, we created a checklist that every sportsbook must pass before they earned our recommendation.
-You can breathe easy knowing we’ve done the necessary research, but here’s five key make-or-break factors in our strict criterion for determining whether a site is a scam or is so good, it’s too legit to quit.
+You can breathe easy knowing we’ve done the necessary research, but here are five key make-or-break factors in our strict criterion for determining whether a site is a scam or is so good it’s too legit to quit.

 Whether it's displayed at the bottom of each page or can be found in the terms and conditions, all of the sportsbooks we recommend should offer their credentials that prove they are regulated by a gambling commission in the jurisdiction where it operates.

 This is the most important factor for whether a betting site is legit or not because being regulated means you can dispute any wager that may have been misgraded with the commission.
 If neither is present, then you risk being out of luck at the end of the day.

 2. Submit To Third-Party Fairness Checks?

 Having a governing body in Europe or North America to oversee the sportsbooks’ day-to-day operations is the safest bet to ensure fair play.
 If a betting site does not subject itself to random third-party checks, then avoid them at all costs.

 3. Modern Or Dated Site Design?

 If a website or mobile app looks like it was made when computers and smartphones first became a “thing,” then you need to back out asap.
 Outside of an initial promo when first visiting, a reputable brand won’t bombard you with pop-ups or try to open new windows every time you click something.
 Also, elements of a page or app not loading is a sure sign that the sportsbook is illegitimate.